 The trio celebrated 17th and 18th birthdays the year they entered the studio with Howard Benson, Grammy-winning producer of landmark rock records by My Chemical Romance and P.O.D., to make their debut offering for Lava Records, home to Greta Van Fleet and Lorde.
 The energetic songs on Junk Rock sound both intensely personal and universal at the same time.
 Down the Rabbit Hole delivers on that first EP’s initial promise, cementing the band’s identity.

-Audiences immediately respond to the trio’s musical chops and ferocious stage assaults, filled with flailing limbs, pouring sweat, and ravaged gear.
-The band’s easygoing attitude offstage is a key element of their charisma.
-There’s little decadence in the dressing room, as JunkBunny are more than happy with junk food - chips and salsa, hot wings, and Dr. Pepper.
+Audiences are invigorated by the trio’s musicianship, free-flowing songwriting flair, and ferocious stage assaults.
+Shows explode with sweat, flailing limbs, and fortitude.
+The band’s easygoing attitude offstage is a crucial element of their charisma.
+There’s little decadence in the dressing room, as JunkBunny is plenty happy with junk food - chips and salsa, hot wings, and Dr. Pepper.

-On the eve of their ascendency to a hard-earned wider audience, JunkBunny still burns with the same fire that emboldened them as elementary school kids falling in love with music.
-They remain best friends bonded together through shared passions and hunger.
-Offstage they are as soft-spoken and polite as ever.
-On record, in the clubs, at the festivals, on the radio dial, JunkBunny transform into a raging blur of big hooks, bold swagger, and unbridled passion.
+On the eve of their ascendency to a hard-earned wider audience, JunkBunny still burns with the same fire that emboldened them as elementary school kids, falling in love with music.
+They remain best friends bonded together through shared interests and hunger.
+On record, in the clubs, at the festivals, and on the radio dial, JunkBunny is a raging blur of big hooks, bold swagger, and unbridled energy.